One of my spiritual mentors often speaks thusly:

 How do we maintain healthy boundaries?
 First we have to recognize what it is that feels unsafe and threatening to us.
 From there we investigate whether that feeling relates to an actual threat or to a challenge to our comfort zones and status quos.
 Those who are constantly engaged in identifying and overcoming their own mental afflictions and who refrain from projection tend to be threatening for those who want to participate in the blame game.
 Who refuses to look at themselves will naturally drop away from the company of those engaged in the hard work of the inner laboratory, or, with time, they may rise up to the challenge of coming around to see the truth of needing to own our stuff, realizing the benefit they stand to gain and the confusion they stand to lose.

 We think our “boundaries” are what protect us.
-The true protection is the energy produced by the intentional cultivation of wisdom and virtue, which grow as we counteract our own mental afflictions and quit locating the problem as only outside ourselves.
+The actual protection is the energy produced by the consistent and intentional cultivation of wisdom and virtue, which grow as we counteract our own mental afflictions and quit locating the problem as only outside ourselves.

 To counteract the incredibly destructive toxin of jealousy we cultivate appreciating and being grateful for others’ great qualities, skills, and actions, focusing our attention on delighting in those (wonderful! wonderful!), and being ready to admit and recognize that whatever flaws we fixate on in others most likely belong to a disowned, wounded, or unresolved part of ourselves, which is why so-called flaws in others trigger us; if we didn’t have the same, we could not be triggered or affected, but only informed.